-Ensure developments are designed with physical and mental health in mind.
+Ensure developments are designed to promote physical and mental health and wellbeing.

-Design with public safety in mind, ensuring that the public realm has considered design which minimises risk, and reduces the likelihood of antisocial behaviour.
+Design with public safety in mind, ensuring that the public realm has considered design which minimises risk from, and reduces the likelihood of, antisocial behaviour.

-5. Transport
+Transport

-Address chronic parking issues, by ensuring adequate provision for parking spaces, and alternative methods of transport
+Address parking issues by ensuring adequate provision for parking spaces, and sustainable alternative methods of transport